-This plan requires a number of injections throughout the day in order to mimic the way a non-diabetic person’s body receives insulin.
+This plan may require a number of injections throughout the day in order to mimic the way a non-diabetic person’s body receives insulin, unless you’re on pump therapy or using intermediate-acting insulin instead of long-acting insulin.

 Basal insulin is taken once or twice a day, usually around dinnertime or bedtime.
-There are two types of basal insulin: intermediate, which works up to 16 hours after injection, and long acting, which works up to 24 hours after injection.
+There are two types of basal insulin: intermediate (for example, Humulin N), which begins working 90 minutes to 4 hours after injection, peaks in 4-12 hours, and works up to 24 hours after injection, and long acting (for example, Toujeo), which begins working within 45 minutes to 4 hours, does not peak, and works up to 24 hours after injection.

-While we sleep, the liver continuously secretes glucose into the bloodstream.
-For those with diabetes, whose pancreas produces little to no insulin, basal insulin is crucial for keeping these blood glucose levels under control and allowing the blood cells to use the glucose for energy.
+While we sleep and fast between meals, the liver continuously secretes glucose into the bloodstream.
+If you have diabetes and your pancreas produces little to no insulin, basal insulin is crucial for keeping these blood glucose levels under control and allowing the blood cells to use the glucose for energy.

-A basal-bolus plan for managing diabetes goes a long way in keeping blood glucose within a normal range.
-This plan will allow for a more flexible lifestyle, especially since a balance can be made between the timing of meals and the amount of food eaten.
+A basal-bolus plan using rapid-acting and long-acting insulin for managing diabetes goes a long way in keeping your blood glucose within a normal range.
+This plan will allow for a more flexible lifestyle, especially since you can find a balance between the timing of meals and the amount of food eaten.

 This regimen can also be useful in these situations: